strangelove-ventures/poa/INTEGRATION.md

 # Introduction

-This document provides the instructions on integration and configuring the Proof-of-Authority (poa) module within your Cosmos SDK chain implementation.
+This document provides the instructions on integration and configuring the Proof-of-Authority (PoA) module within your Cosmos SDK chain implementation.
 This document makes the assumption that you have some existing codebase for your chain.
 If you do not, you can grab a template simapp from the [Cosmos SDK repo](https://github.com/cosmos/cosmos-sdk/tree/main/simapp).
 Validate your simapp version is on the same tagged version as this module is (eg. use v0.50.1 simapp for the v0.50.1 POA module).

 As of the time of writing (Nov 2023) migrating a PoS (Proof of Stake) chains to PoA is not supported.
 This is possible, but the upgrade code has not yet been written to support this.
 If you are interested, please [create a PR](https://github.com/strangelove-ventures/poa/pulls).